RoyKillington/miscomfy-nodes/README.md

 ### TODO
 1. Add batch>1 to *Venice AI Upscaler*
+2. Start work on next node
-2. Add installation instructions sans ComfyManager
+3. Add installation instructions sans ComfyManager
-3. Add use instructions for *Venice AI Upscaler*
+4. Add use instructions for *Venice AI Upscaler*

 ## Contributing
 At the moment, not looking for extra contributors, but fork and send a push request if you are interested/have a suggestion